jlouis/transit-ocaml/README.md

 * Algebraic Data Types with an expressive type system
 * An extremely powerful module system which allows you to program with functions at the module level (functors)

 So by implementing Transit in OCaml, we can find oddities of the format w.r.t a whole different class of programming languages.
+I have tried to implement the spec clean-room and not looking at the existing implementations at all.
+This is in order to weed out eventual missing things in the spec.

 # Oddities found

 The format is generally sane and straightforward to work with.
+Though when implementing it, certain interesting things happen along the way.
+The flowchart diagrams help a lot in order to figure out when to make the cache lookup and when to process the data in question.

 · I started out by operating directly on a JSON structure.
 This didn't work well at all.
 Switching to yajl helped the implementation a lot since transit is so much better suited to stream-based parsing.
 Perhaps this should be mentioned explicitly you should be looking